nyu-pl-fa18/hw04/README.md

 consider a hypothetical language that behaves like Scala in every way except for the above differences.

-## Problem 4: Implementing Custom Control Flow Constructs (2 Points)
+## Problem 4: Implementing Custom Control-Flow Constructs (2 Points)

 Call-by-name parameters are particularly useful when one wants to implement custom control-flow constructs.
 Here, we use this idea to